gumgum/sports-javascript-hiring-test/README.md

         |-- answer.js
         |-- answer.test.js
     ```
+    Note: You are allowed to use frameworks to write tests (chai, mocha, etc.)

-3. To submit your answer, you can simply send us a `.zip` of all your answers, or a dropbox link.
+3. To submit your answers, you can simply send us a `.zip` file using dropbox / google drive.
+Make sure to give us the right permissions, and enough time to access the files.